 Benefits of Glass

 There are a great many types of glass, so suffice it to say that this article breezes over the basics.
 That said, the primary benefit of glass is that it’s non-porous and inert, meaning that it will not absorb chemical aromas or corrode if you wash it in your dishwasher.
-Most glass wine glasses will have a lip at the rim for durability which is not a desirable feature for wine enjoyment.
-This is why glass wine glasses tend to be made and sold more cheaply.
-There is, however, one type of glass with some great potential and that’s borosilicate glass.
-It has high durability, heat and scratch resistance–if you’re familiar with bodum coffee glass mugs, these are also made with borosilicate.
+Most glass wine glasses will have a lip at the rim for durability, which is not a desirable feature for wine enjoyment; hence, why glass wine glasses tend to be made and sold more cheaply.
+However, one type of glass has great potential and that’s borosilicate glass.
+It has high durability, heat and scratch resistance–if you’re familiar with Bodum coffee glass mugs, these are also made with borosilicate.

 Benefits of Crystal

-Crystal is a bit of a misleading term, it should actually be called lead glass (or mineral glass) because it does not have a crystalline structure.
-The benefits of crystal is its ability to be spun thin.
-This is useful specifically for wine glasses at the rim/edge of the glass where it can be very thin, but still quite strong.
+The benefits of crystal is the ability to be spun thin.
+This is useful specifically for wine glasses at the glass’s rim/edge where it can be very thin, but still quite strong.
 Lead glass also refracts light, which is quite desirable when ogling your wine.
 There is another type of crystal that will excite people with dishwashers called lead-free crystal.
 It’s usually made with magnesium and zinc.
 Lead-free crystal is not only durable, but many are dishwasher safe.
 Not that I’d ever put one in my dishwasher, but restaurants do, so you can too!

 As far as quality, both types of crystal –lead and lead-free, –can be crafted into very fine glasses.
 Traditionally, all crystal glass was leaded glass and many of it still is.
 It’s not dangerous as a glass because wine is not exposed to the glassware long enough to leach lead.
 This only happens in long term storage, for example if you were to store whisky for over a week in a crystal whisky decanter.